Happy 13th Birthday to Jack

 One minute you’re sixteen and wondering who’ll you marry, the next minute you’re looking in the mirror, wondering why your mother is staring back at you.

-There have been times, especially when my children were tiny babies, that time seemed to stop.
+There have been times, especially when my children were tiny babies, that time seemed to stand still.
 The nights, specifically, dragged on endlessly.
 But we made it through, and looking back from the other side I can see how fast it went.
-After a particularly rough night with Clara, who wouldn’t sleep unless she was wedged between me and Jon with all four limbs touching some part of our bodies, I woke up to see her dreamily studying my face and patting my cheek.
+Once after a particularly rough night with Clara, who wouldn’t sleep unless she was wedged between me and Jon with all four limbs touching some part of our bodies, I woke up to see her dreamily studying my face and patting my cheek.
 Mommy may not have been comfortable, but little Clara was highly satisfied with the Humans who ran her world.
-The long night faded away and I was ready to go again.
+That realization helped the long night fade away and gave me the energy to go again.

 There is so much sweetness in childhood, but too much of it is forgotten.
 Professional photography is my way to document and preserve the time we’ll never get back.
 Every Portrait Session I do at the studio is a victory for preserving someone’s family history.
 I can’t make your nights any better, but I can create a piece of art that helps you constantly remember the purpose behind those sleepless nights.